gristlabs/grist-help/help/imports.md

 If the file is not shared publicly, Grist will ask you for permission to read files from your Google Drive.
-If you don't want to allow Grist to read your files, it will open up Google File Picker when you can select the file you want to import.
+If you don't want to allow Grist to read your files, it will open up Google File Picker where you can select the file you want to import.

 ## Import to an existing table